Mohamed bin Zayed Al Nahyan: United States

-Mohamed regards the United States as his chief ally and has a strong relationship with United States diplomats including US former Secretary of Defence Jim Mattis and US former national security advisor and counter-terrorism expert Richard A. Clarke.
+Mohamed regards the United States as his chief ally and has a strong relationship with United States government officials including former US Secretary of Defense Jim Mattis and former US national security advisor and counter-terrorism expert Richard A. Clarke.
 As unpaid advisers, Mohamed consults them and follows their advice on combating terrorism and enhancing the UAE's military strength and intelligence.
-Mohamed had an initially good relationship with the Obama administration but the relationship deteriorated when Barack Obama did not consult with or even inform the UAE about the Iran nuclear deal.
+Mohamed had an initially good relationship with the Obama administration but the relationship deteriorated when Barack Obama did not consult with or inform the UAE about its Iran nuclear deal.
+A further breakdown in relations was caused over their different positions on the Syrian civil war.
 According to an Emirati senior adviser, "His Highness felt that the UAE had made sacrifices and then been excluded."
-Mohamed continued talking to Obama regularly and offered him advice.
-He warned him that the proposed remedy in Syria — Islamist rebels — could be worse than Bashar al-Assad's tyranny.
-He also urged Obama to talk to the Russians about working together on Syria.
+However, Mohamed continued talking to Obama regularly and offered him advice.
+Mohamed warned Obama that his proposed remedy for Syria — the Free Syrian Army rebels who were allied to Al-Qaeda and the Muslim Brotherhood — would be worse than the regime of Bashar al-Assad.
+He also urged Obama to talk to the Russians about working together on Syria, and supported the Russian intervention in the Syrian civil war.
 The relationship deteriorated further when Obama made dismissive comments in a 2016 interview in The Atlantic, describing the gulf's rulers as "free riders" who "do not have the ability to put out the flames on their own".
 After the election of Donald Trump, Mohamed flew to New York to meet the president-elect's team and canceled a parting lunch with Obama.